thrishank/jup-ag-sdk/examples/README.md

 PRIVATE_KEY=your_base58_private_key_here
 ```

-> &#9888; Do not commit your .env or private key to version control.
+> &#9888; Do not commit your .env or private key to git.

 ## Learn More